Depression & Anxiety

 A. It can be very concerning when a friend or roommate shows signs of depression.
 It is important to know that you do not have to deal with this alone.
 Expressing concern for your friend, and reflecting on what you have observed (i.e., “I’ve noticed you seem really down these past few weeks”) is a good place to start.
-You may want to suggest that your friend call CAPS, or reach out to their family or clergy/spiritual support.
-If you feel that you cannot speak to your friend, you can contact CAPS and speak to a counselor about how to deal with your worry, and to brainstorm ways to deal with the situation.
+You may want to suggest that your friend call our counselors, or reach out to their family or clergy/spiritual support.
+If you feel that you cannot speak to your friend, you can call us and talk with a counselor about how to deal with your worry, and to brainstorm ways to deal with the situation.
 More information about depression is provided by the National Depression and Bipolar Support Alliance.

 Q. I feel so depressed at times that I'm not sure it's worth living anymore.
 Is this normal?

 A. Depression can be characterized by feelings of hopelessness and despair.
 Often people have passing thoughts of giving up, or could just “going to sleep” indefinitely.
 If left untreated, severely depressed people may have thoughts of suicide.
 It is essential to keep in mind that depression distorts your perspective and makes things seem worse than they truly are.
 If you find yourself contemplating suicide, it is important to seek help immediately either by contacting our counselors, going to the emergency room, or empowering a trusted friend, family member or mentor to get you the help and support you need.
 You can find further information on what to do if you are feeling suicidal at the National Depression and Bipolar Support Alliance.

 Q. I'm not comfortable talking to a counselor, but I think I need help.
 What can I do?